amrithub/car_market_space/README.md

 # **Description of the application**
 ### **Purpose**:
 The sole purpose of this web application is to facilitate the user in order to buy or sell personal vehicles of different models, make, body and otehr features.
+This is the age og smart shopping and nobody wants to waste too much time doing so.
+So, this application has been solely focussed towards designing a smart car marketplace so that people can buy/sell cars without much hassle and can get legit service for payment as well.

 ### **Functionality / features:**
  A user is capable of chosing a car from the lists of acars put on the adverstisement.
 The main features include the following: